ChimaRyder/ChimaRyder/README.md

 ## Frenz Repunte ⛩

-Junior CS student at CIT-U. Cooks a mean pasta if you ask me.
+Junior CS student at CIT-U. Listens to the Nicole Album a little too much.

 ### Passionate About:
 - Game Development 👾